-Legal matters incident to the authorization, issuance and sale of the Series 32 Bonds are subject to the approving opinion of Womble Carlyle Sandridge & Rice, LLP, Raleigh, North Carolina, Bond Counsel to the Agency.
-Copies of the approving opinion of said law firm in substantially the form included herein as Appendix B will be available at the time of delivery of the Series 32 Bonds.
-Certain legal matters will be passed upon for the Agency by the Counsel and Manager of Legal Services for the Agency and for the Underwriters by their counsel, Bode, Call & Stroupe, L.L.P., Raleigh, North Carolina.
+Legal matters incident to the authorization, issuance and sale of the Related Bonds are subject to the approving opinion of Womble Carlyle Sandridge & Rice, LLP, Raleigh, North Carolina, Bond Counsel to the Agency.
+Copies of the approving opinion of said law firm in substantially the form included herein as Appendix B and any additional opinions provided to the NIBP Purchasers relating to the Series A-2 Bonds will be available at the time of delivery of the Related Bonds.
+Certain legal matters will be passed upon for the Agency by the Counsel and Manager of Legal Services for the Agency and by Underwriters' Counsel, Bode, Call & Stroupe, L.L.P., Raleigh, North Carolina.